Epigene/complete_payment_systems/README.md

 CPS::Request.new(hash)
 ```
 # Process response
-Instantiate a CPS::Response object with an xml parameter (get the xml from server response .body)
+Instantiate a CPS::Response object with an xml parameter (get the xml from server response.body)
 ```ruby
 @response = CPS.Response.new(request_response.body)
 ```